jainpallavi65/ML-project/README.md

 The .py files contains wrangling, EDA, merging, and predictive modeling codes.
 The Pdf file contains the project findings.
 The cleaned datasets contains the wrangled files.
-The original datasets contains the originally downloaded files from Syntegra.io website.
+The original datasets contains the originally downloaded files.